Euro zone bonds hold steady as traders await U.S. inflation data

 LONDON, July 11 (Reuters) - Euro zone government bond yields were little changed on Tuesday, hovering at elevated levels after a sharp rise last week, as investors waited for Wednesday's U.S. inflation data.

-It rose 24 bps last week and hit a four-month high of 2.679% on Monday in a sign that investors are increasingly believing central bankers when they say interest rates are going to remain high for some time.
+It rose 24 bps last week and hit a four-month high of 2.679% on Monday in a sign that investors increasingly believe central bankers when they say interest rates are going to remain high for some time.

+A closely watched survey from Germany showed that investor morale in the euro zone's biggest economy fell more than expected in July, although the release had little impact on bond yields.

-The key event this week is the release of June's U.S. consumer price inflation (CPI) numbers tomorrow, which is likely to influence the Federal Reserve's interest rate decision this month.
+The key event this week is the release of June's U.S. consumer price inflation (CPI) numbers on Wednesday, which is likely to influence the Federal Reserve's interest rate decision this month.

 "The CPI tomorrow, probably everyone's waiting for that, that is the key piece for the puzzle this week," said Lyn Graham-Taylor, senior rates strategist at Rabobank.